 - 1 medium pear

-- 1 clove garlic (2 if you like a strong garlic flavor)
+- 1 medium garlic clove (2 if you like a strong garlic flavor)

-- 2 tablespoons oil (any light flavored oil will do)
+- 2 tbsp. oil (any light flavored oil will do)

-- Combine all your dressing ingredients in a blender and blend until smooth.
+- Place all ingredients in a blender and blend until completely smooth.